ingcoder/dock-prep/tests/README_TESTS.md

 # Test Suite for PdbqtConverter

-This directory contains several test files to verify the functionality of the PdbqtConverter project.
+This directory contains several test files to verify the functionality of the dock-prep project.
 The tests range from basic file operations to more complex tests requiring external dependencies.

 ## Available Tests